pseale/hunt-the-wumpus-ruby-console/README.md

 Specifcations pasted from RSpec output
 --------------------------------------

-* Approaching a wumpus armed
+Approaching a wumpus armed
 * does not tell us we were eaten
 * tells us slew a wumpus
 * awards us points for slaying a wumpus
 * does not tell us the game is over

-* Approaching a wumpus unarmed
+Approaching a wumpus unarmed
 * tells us we were eaten by a wumpus
 * tells us the game is over

-* HuntTheWumpus
- * Attempting to start a new game with a cave size that is too small
+Attempting to start a new game with a cave size that is too small
 * errors out

- * Attempting to start a new game with a cave size that is too large
+Attempting to start a new game with a cave size that is too large
 * errors out

- * Starting a new game of Hunt the Wumpus
+Starting a new game of Hunt the Wumpus
 * starts the game

- * Starting a game with a specific cave size
+Starting a game with a specific cave size
 * Creates a cave of that size

-* Displaying the game status
+Displaying the game status
    * displays a cave
    * has the player character somewhere in the cave
    * At the beginning of the game
       * is completely unexplored

-* Entering the cave immediately next to a wumpus
+Entering the cave immediately next to a wumpus
 * should indicate there is a foul stench in the air

-* Falling into a pitfall
+Falling into a pitfall
 * tells us we fell into a pitfall
 * tells us the game is over

-* CaveGenerator
- * Creating a random cave
+Creating a random cave
 * has 1 entrance
 * has weapons rooms with 15% chance
 * has gold rooms with 15% chance
 * has wumpus rooms with 15% chance
 * has pitfall traps with 5% chance
 * has exactly the right number of rooms

-* Leaving a slain wumpus
+Leaving a slain wumpus
 * shows the room with the slain wumpus as empty now

-* Attempting to loot an empty room
+Attempting to loot an empty room
 * should tell you you failed to loot
 * should not award any extra points
 * Attempting to loot the cave entrance
 * should tell you you failed to loot
 * should not award any extra points

-* Looting gold
+Looting gold
 * awards 5 points

-* Moving away from a looted room
+Moving away from a looted room
 * shows the looted room as empty

-* Looting a weapon when unarmed
+Looting a weapon when unarmed
 * tells you you pick up the weapon
 * arms you with the weapon
 * awards 5 points
 * changes any weapon rooms to gold rooms

-* Moving near a pitfall
+Moving near a pitfall
 * does not tell us there is a foul stench in the air
 * tells us there is a howling wind

-* Moving near a wumpus
+Moving near a wumpus
 * does not tell us there is a howling wind
 * tells us there is a foul odor

-* Moving the player north
+Moving the player north
 * moves the player one spot to the north

-* Moving the player south
+Moving the player south
 * moves the player one spot to the south

-* Moving the player west
+Moving the player west
 * moves the player one spot to the west

-* Moving the player east
+Moving the player east
 * moves the player one spot to the east

-* Moving the player
+Moving the player
 * moves the player to the new room
 * reveals the contents of the previous room
 * tells you you moved

-* Attempting to move into a wall
+Attempting to move into a wall
 * does not move the player
 * tells us we hit a wall
 * doesn't tell us we moved
 * does not award us points

-* Moving the player to a previously explored room
+Moving the player to a previously explored room
 * does not award any extra points

-* Moving the player into a room with gold
+Moving the player into a room with gold
 * tells you you moved
 * tells you there is gold in this room
 * does not award us points

-* Moving the player into a room with a weapon
+Moving the player into a room with a weapon
 * tells you you moved
 * tells you there is a weapon in this room
 * does not award us points

-* Moving the player to an empty room
+Moving the player to an empty room
 * awards 1 point for exploring a new, empty room

-* Receiving bad commands from the client
+Receiving bad commands from the client
 * errors out

-* Running out of the cave to safety
+Running out of the cave to safety
 * tells us the game is over
 * tells us we escape the cave
 * tells us our final score